 A session set-up attempt charge may be applied in case a session has not been successfully established.
 The session set-up attempt charge may reflect the resources to attempt the session set-up (see clause 5.2.1).

-NOTE – For providing the user requested QoS, IntServ, RMD Diffserv, SIP was proposed by the IETF; ITU-T also proposes QoS signalling.
+NOTE – For providing the user requested QoS, Diffserv, SIP was proposed by the IETF; ITU-T also proposes QoS signalling.

 The application of such a session set-up attempt charge may depend on the reason for the failure of the attempt.
 Different policies may be applied according to the cause of the failure, e.g., failure by the network.
 Such policies are administration-specific in the case of charging end customers and subject to (bilateral) agreements between administrations in case of accounting.